-These long lived units were introduced during the southern region 'green' era and survived until the South Central franchise was awarded to Southern in 2001.
-This means that examples of the 4CIG could be found in every SR EMU livery: all over Green, all over rail blue, Rail blue/ grey, London and South East 'Jaffa Cake', Network South East (including the South West Trains variant), Connex (including some units in all over grey with a wide yellow band over the first class accommodation) and Southern (GoVia).
+The 420/1s were introduced during the southern region 'green' era while the 420/2s originally appeared in all over blue.
+Examples of the 4BIG could therefore be found in: all over Green, all over rail blue, Rail blue/ grey, London and South East 'Jaffa Cake' and Network South East (including the South West Trains variant).
+All units were withdrawn by 1999.
 When new the cab fronts were green with a yellow rectangle covering the lower half of the door in the corridor connection.
-All over yellow ends were the norm with the all over blue livery and its successors up to and including the NSE livery.
-Some NSE liveried units had the end painted black above the line of the top of the corridor connection.
-In later guises, the black area was extended to the line of the bottom of the cab window.
+All over yellow ends were the norm with the all over blue livery and its successors up and including the NSE livery.
+Some of he NSE liveried units had the end painted black above the line of the top of the corridor connection.
+In later guises, the black area had extended to the line of the bottom of the cab window.